 What we need and why we need it

-Our purpose for processing your personal data is so we can respond and look into your complaint about an Assembly Member.
+Our purpose for processing your personal data is so we can respond and look into your complaint about a Member of the Senedd.

 When we receive your complaint, we will create an electronic file containing the details of your request.
 This will include any contact details that you have shared with us and any other information contained in your original complaint.
 We will also store on this file a copy of the information that falls within the scope of your complaint.
 If your complaint is in hard copy, it will be scanned and stored electronically.
 The hard copy will be destroyed.